trinh064/Self_Driving_GTAV/README.md

 Procedure: <br />
 1)Convert to birdview perspective:
--Choose 4 points in the first person view and 4 corresponding points in the birdview -Compute homography matrix
+- Choose 4 points in the first person view and 4 corresponding points in the birdview
+- Compute homography matrix
--Warp the input image
+- Warp the input image
 <br />
 2)Lines segmentation:<br />
--Apply Gaussian filter to blur out noises
+- Apply Gaussian filter to blur out noises
--Apply Sober operation for edges detection.
+- Apply Sober operation for edges detection.
 Then apply a threshold to filter out unimportant edges, most notably are road cracks and rough surfaces
--Perform Hough transform to detect lines.
+- Perform Hough transform to detect lines.
 The lines are probabilistic meaning that they do not run across the screen but are segments with starting points and ending points.
 A line must have a minimum length to be considered
--The most challenging part was determining the threshold since the lighting constantly changes =>Adaptive threshold: increase or decrease the threshold such that the number of detected lines are not to dense but also not too sparse.
+- The most challenging part was determining the threshold since the lighting constantly changes =>Adaptive threshold: increase or decrease the threshold such that the number of detected lines are not to dense but also not too sparse.
 <br />
 3)Make decision:<br />
--Average the lines’ angles with respect to the screen vertical axis.
+- Average the lines’ angles with respect to the screen vertical axis.
--Angles are weighted by their lengths so that longer lines are larger deciding factors comparing to short lines.
+- Angles are weighted by their lengths so that longer lines are larger deciding factors comparing to short lines.
--Positive average angle: turn right, negative average angle: turn left
+- Positive average angle: turn right, negative average angle: turn left
 <br />

 Shortcomings:<br />